gomtl/golangmontreal.org/content/present.md

 ---

 Know anything worth sharing ?
-By all means,  do it !
+By all means, let us know !

-The community will be grateful for the learning and your career, grateful for the opportunities this will bring.
+The community will thank you for the wisdom, and your career for the opportunities this will bring to you.

-* If you already did presentations in the past, send us an outline of what you'd like, we'll find a spot in the meetups that make sense.
+* If you've done a few presentations in the past, send us an outline of what you'd like to talk about and we'll find a spot in the meetups that make sense.

-* If you're new to presenting, start the conversation by sending us ideas, we can help out find an angle that will make the community and yourself happy.
+* Even if you're new to presenting, we still want to hear from you.
+Send us your ideas and, together, we'll find an angle that will make everyone happy.

 <div class="align-center">
     <a href="mailto:alex@bourget.cc"><paper-button class="primary" raised>Contact us, now!</paper-button></a>